YasarArafathAli/balloonjs/README.md

 - **Hard Mode**: 5+ letter words (HOUSE, LIGHT, ADVENTURE, etc.) - Score 10 points to win

 ### Game Over Conditions
-- Miss 5 balloons and you lose
+- Miss 5 clouds and you lose
-- Each completed balloon gives you 1 point
+- Each completed cloud gives you 1 point
 - Reach the target score to win!

 ## Technology Stack